 - Implementing our 2020 Remuneration Policy to support our overarching remuneration principles, of: alignment and fairness; pay-for-performance; and transparency and simplicity. - Introducing all-colleague free share award plans, to recognise the contribution of our c.
-13,000 colleagues by enabling them to share in our collective success as shareholders. - Continued focus on alignment, being aware of, and sensitive to, the experience of all of our wider stakeholders in particular our shareholders and colleagues. - Balance of formula and discretion, to help ensure that outcomes are fair and proportionate, while reflecting the broader performance context.

-In fact, these objectives brought additional challenge to the Executive Directors in delivering against what was an unpredictable, challenging and uncertain environment, and during which drawing a sharp focus on objectives beyond financial performance was more important than ever.
+13,000 colleagues by enabling them to share in our collective success as shareholders. - In fact, these objectives brought additional challenge to the Executive Directors in delivering against what was an unpredictable, challenging and uncertain environment, and during which drawing a sharp focus on objectives beyond financial performance was more important than ever.